 Enhanced due diligence (EDD) is also important for protection against fraud and other financial crimes.
 These are particularly common issues in the maritime industry due to the global nature of shipping cargo and the complex supply chains.
 By doing due diligence, maritime organizations can identify and mitigate potential fraud risks and take steps to protect themselves against financial losses.

 How to execute an enhanced due diligence (EDD) check

 Enhanced due diligence is a complex process that requires knowing your customer, the ship, and the cargo.
 Staying on top of it will reduce the risk of sanctions and can prevent heavy financial penalties.

 - Adopt a risk-based approach – investigate the client and look for any potential risk factors.
 This should also be part of the comprehensive AML compliance program and is proven to prevent penalties from the authorities.

 - Get third-party verifications regarding the client – collect documentation from a reliable third-party source that lists the nature of the client’s business, where they are located, and any patterns, such as transaction types, volume, amount, and frequency.

 - Uncover the UBO – it is important to know who stands to profit from the transaction.
 The subsidiaries and shareholders of the client should be investigated for any financial inconsistencies and to help determine the identity of the UBO.

 - Track ongoing transactions – review the client’s traction history and see if you can spot any red flags, such as if the amount paid was significantly more or less than the actual value of the goods.

 - Perform adverse media checks – run an in-depth search in the media for any coverage of the client.
 It can provide insights into the company’s reputation, the sanctions it faces, and information on any crimes that it may have committed.

-Enhanced due diligence checks should not be a one-off, when starting to work with a new client.
+EDD checks should not be a one-off, when starting to work with a new client.
 A system should be in place that continuously works and monitors the client’s activities.